fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Sales Estimates/Confirming a Sales Estimate.md

 5. Once you've selected the party, click on the **confirm** button, provided there are already line items in it.
 Wait until the sales estimate status indicates **confirmed**.

 ⚠️ Note: Once a sales estimate is confirmed, the system will automatically generate a sales order.
-Additionally, confirmed sales estimates will no longer allow you to delete line items or undo the confirmation.
+Additionally, after confirmation, you won't be able to change the customer tier, sales channel, or payment terms.
+You also won't be able to delete line items or undo the confirmation.

 6. Lastly, click on **Save Changes** to keep your modification.
 If you change your mind, you can click **Undo Changes** to discard them.